justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/README.md

 Your accelerated site has been created.

 ## Additional Information

-To learn more about specific Accelerators see the following articles:

 * [Using the Minium Accelerator to Jump Start Your B2B Store](./using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md)